Creating healthy people and communities

 - Identifying and addressing population health problems

-Students who complete the Bachelor of Science in Public Health major will be able to:
+Students who complete the BS in Public Health program will be able to:

 - Discuss the history, characteristics, roles, functions, structures, and core concepts of public health and the U.S. health system